ros2/rcpputils/docs/FEATURES.md

 ## Assertion Functions {#assertion-functions}
 The [rcpputils/asserts.hpp](rcpputils/include/rcpputils/asserts.hpp) header provides the helper functions:
 * `require_true`: for validating function inputs.
 Throws an `std::invalid_argument` exception if the condition fails.
 * `check_true`: for checking states.
-Throws an `rcpputils::InvalidStateException` if the condition fails.
+Throws an `rcpputils::IllegalStateException` if the condition fails.
 * `assert_true`: for verifying results.
 Throws an `rcpputils::AssertionException` if the condition fails.
 This function becomes a no-op in release builds.

 These helper functions can be used to improve readability of C++ functions.